beratzorlu/AutoMate/README.md

 ### Target Audiance

 This project targets the general audiance inclusive of all ages.
-It is reccomended that the players have at least a good comprehension of the English language and are familiar with quiz games.
+It is tailored towards a base of interest towards Irish youths who have recently acquired their full driving license and are in the market to purchase their first second-hand car.

 ### User Stories